Retiree FAQ's

 A. The Insurance department will send you monthly "payment coupons" that you can send in with a check.
 Unfortunately we do not accept virtual or electronic payments.
 However, you can set up automatic bill pay with your bank.
 They would then send the insurance department a physical check each month.
 Keep in mind that the Insurance department will never have any contact with your bank, and you are responsible for ensuring payments are made each month in the correct amount.

-Q. Can I keep my dependents on my plan?
+Q. Can I keep my dependents on my medical coverage?

 Q. Can I keep my dental coverage?

 A. Yes, dental coverage is available for the retiree and their spouse at the full district cost.
-Dental coverage is not applicable to dependent children.
+Retiree dental coverage is only applicable to dependent children for Classified employees.
 Dental coverage is a one-time offer, if you do not elect to keep it at time of retirement you cannot enroll at a later time.

 Q. Can I keep my vision coverage?